iamsamwen/strapi-plugin-pfapi/README.md

 # Strapi plugin pfapi

-Pfapi plugin provides configurable and fast API services.
+Pfapi plugin provides configurable, secure and fast API services.
 APIs are configurable through the admin panel with components and dynamic zone.
 Pfapi uses local and Redis caches to achieve single-digit milliseconds on average API response time.
+IP allow list, block list and Rate limits mechanisms are included and conveniently accessible.

 ## how to install